All Episodes

 I would stake out claims to land and then go look for gold.

-And generally you have to invest some kind of labor, like you have to fence something in, you have to clear the land, right?
+Like you have to fence something in, you have to clear the land.

-And uh it all cancels each other out.
+And it all cancels each other out.

-So generally you have to invest some kind of labor to make unowned property your own.
+So generally, you have to invest some kind of labor to make unowned property your own.

-And so uh if you go and build a cabin in the woods and the woods is unowned, then the area around your cabin is uh owned, you own your cabin because cabin only exists because you've made it and you only make it because you expect to keep it.
+And so if you go and build a cabin in the woods and the woods is unowned, then the area around your cabin is owned.

-So especially property rights is not the protection of property, property rights is the creation of property.
+So property rights is not the protection of property.

 Nobody writes a beautiful poem on the surface of a lake, right?

-Because it just it vanishes, right?
+Because it just vanishes.

 So property does not define that which is.